adama-wzr/EffectiveDiffusivityFVM/README.md

 Additionally, some experimental features might come in the near future.
 At this time, I cannot provide a reasonable estimate of when these will be implemented (or if they will at all).
 In no particular order:

 - GUI:
-  - The actual GUI is a way to facilitate and/or guide the generation of the input file and calling the appropriate code versions based on user input.
-  - The GUI won't be necessary.
-While code can run from the GUI itself, the code will also run without the GUI.
+  - Running code on the GUI has significant impacts in terms of the overall accuracy.
+For now, if I do make a GUI at some point, it will mainly handle the input file generation, and not the actual simulation.
 - Higher-order discretization methods.
 - For the GPU code, I will try and implement some of the most recent cuBLAS and cuSPARSE solvers.
 - For the CPU code, implementation of [scaLAPACK](https://www.netlib.org/scalapack/) for solving the sparse systems.
 I will test those versus the already existing solvers, so we will see what works best.